 When inspecting the rotating rectifier assembly, make sure diodes are free of dust, dirt and grease.
 Excessive foreign matter on these diodes and heat sinks will cause the diodes to overheat and will result in their failure.
 Blow out the assembly periodically, with filtered, low pressure air.
-Also check to see that diodes and leadwires are properly torqued.
-The diodes should be torqued to 30 in.
-Ib. or finger tight plus a quarter turn.
+Also check to see that diodes and leadwires and properly torqued.
+The diodes should be torqued to 30 in. lb.
+(0.34 N•m).